fangsenberry/437_final_project_fa23/README.md

 1. Connect the Raspberry Pi to the camera module.
 2. Ensure the Raspberry Pi is connected to a power source.
 3. Connect the Raspberry Pi to a monitor.

+### Post Processing and Plotting:
+1. Run `python3 plot_positions.py` to generate a plot of the detected person's location, and them moving through the space.

 ---